hopsoft/composite_cache_store/README.md

 # config/initializers/composite_cache_store.rb
 def Rails.composite_cache
   @composite_cache ||= CompositeCacheStore.new(
+    layers: [
       # Layer 1 cache (inner) - employs an LRU eviction policy
       ActiveSupport::Cache::MemoryStore.new(
         expires_in: 15.minutes, # constrain entry lifetime so the local cache doesn't drift out of sync
         size: 32.megabytes # constrain max memory used by the local cache ),

       # Layer 2 cache (outer)
       Rails.cache, # use whatever makes sense for your app

       # additional layers are optional
+    ]
   )
 end
 ```